schorschii/Companion4Linux/README.md

 ./companion.py
 ```

+Further hints:
-Hint: you can replace the cert paths in the script with absolute paths and put `start.sh` in your autostart.
+- You can replace the cert paths in the script with absolute paths.
+- You can put `start.sh` in your personal autostart.
+- You can copy `companion.desktop` into `/etc/xdg/autostart` to install it in autostart for all users.
+Please do not forget to adjust the script path in the `companion.desktop` file.

 ---